bamos/bamos.github.io/about.md

 # About me.
-I am a Computer Science undergraduate at [Virginia Tech](http://www.cs.vt.edu) intersted in mobile computing, security, and compiler research.
+I am a Computer Science undergraduate at [Virginia Tech](http://www.cs.vt.edu) interested in mobile computing, security, and compiler research.
 I have ongoing research projects in
 _malware analysis_ at runtime on _mobile systems_ using _machine learning_,
 automatic _compiler systems_ on heterogeneous architectures,